-The most common security measures the bidders seek are break fees, which are permitted and not specifically regulated under Luxembourg law (with the exception of the provisions on penalties, mentioned above).
+The most common security measures the bidders seek are break fees, which are permitted and not specifically regulated under Luxembourg law (with the exception of the provisions on penalties, mentioned in 6.6 Break Fees).
 However, the board of directors of the target company should consider carefully before agreeing to accept break fees, as it could be deemed as not in the best corporate interest of the target company unless, in the circumstances in which the break fees are triggered, the termination of the agreement is also in the best corporate interest of the target company.